Gyaneswar/DataStructureAndAlgo/README.md

 - Everyone is invited to update this repo.

 ## Casing
-- Java follows certain different casing but in this repo i follow c# standard
 - Class names , function names : Pascal casing
 - variables : camel casing
 - global variables : camel casing beginning with a underscore